 It is also good to avoid making changes during the test – unless, of course, the changes are the one thing you want to test.
 For the same reason try to avoid using optimization strategies as they do automatic changes.
 In some cases, changes are acceptable, though they should be avoided generally speaking.

 Dos and don'ts during the ad study.
-This list depends on what is the objective of the test.
+This list depends on what the objective of the test is.
 Here are some general guidelines depending on whether it's a test related to audiences, creatives or optimization.

 - Dos: You can increase bids and budgets, add or remove creatives, as long as the same changes are made across all study cells.